-Instead, Peter Falkingham measured the length of the current mount (including the ten distal caudals added in 2007) using a photogrammetric model constructed in November 2022 using RealityCapture, from photographs taken by Carnegie Museum volunteer Hannah Smith (now Hannah Rak) in the early to mid 2010s (Figure 17A).
-Markers were placed along the midline of the Diplodocus digital model at the tip of the snout, at mid-neck, at the cervicodorsal junction, on the neural spine of each of the first 33 caudal vertebrae, at the tip of the tail, and at a point midway between Ca 33 and the tail tip.
+Instead, Peter Falkingham (pers. comm., 2022) measured the length of the current mount (including the ten posteriormost caudal vertebrae added in 2007) using a photogrammetric model constructed in November 2022 using RealityCapture from photographs taken by then-Carnegie Museum volunteer Hannah Smith (now Hannah Rak) in the early to mid 2010s (Figure 22).
+Markers were placed along the midline of the Diplodocus digital model at the tip of the snout, at mid-neck, at the cervicodorsal junction, on the neural spine of each of the first 33 caudal vertebrae, at the tip of the tail, and at a point midway between Ca33 and the tail tip.
 The total length was calculated as the sum of the measurements between consecutive markers, yielding 26.05 m (= 85.5 feet).
-Corroborating this estimate, another was performed using a LIDAR scan by Dakota Campbell, founder of Eye-Bot Aerial Solutions.
-Measuring along a sequence of lines connecting the neural spines of short sequences of vertebrae (Figure 17B), he found a total length of 85 feet, 8+11/16 inches (= 26.13 m).
-The closeness of this estimate to that of Falkingham gives some reassurance that these measurements of slightly over 26 m are correct.
-Of the two, Campbell’s estimate is perhaps likely to be the more accurate, as the vertebral column was broken into more segments.
+A recent LIDAR scan by Dakota Campbell and colleagues from Eye-Bot Aerial Solutions corroborates this estimate.
+Measuring along a sequence of line segments connecting the neural spines of short sequences of vertebrae (Figure 22B), Campbell found a total length of 85 feet, 8+11/16 inches (= 26.13 m).
+The closeness of this estimate to that of Falkingham provides some reassurance that these measurements of slightly over 26 m (85.25 feet) are correct.
+Of the two, Campbell’s estimate is perhaps likely to be the more accurate, as the (virtual) vertebral column was measured along more segments.

-This is 2.33 m longer than the likely 23.8 m of the old mount, the extra length presumably being due to the additional caudals inserted in the remount.
+This is 2.33 m longer than the likely 23.8 m of the original mount.
+The extra length arises from several sources:

+Additional posterior caudals inserted in the remount.
 The last few caudals (70–73) of CM 307 average 110 mm in length (Tschopp et al. 2019:table 3).
 If the ten sculpted whiplash caudals were of similar length, they would account for 1.1 m of additional length.

-The other 1.2 m is a mystery: perhaps, as well as CM 307 caudals replacing casts in the tail, some vertebrae of this specimen were also added at that time.
+The elevated pose of the new mount’s tail places it horizontally in a straight line, so no length is lost due to its drooping.
+As noted above, Vincent Reneleau (pers. comm.
+2022) estimated that reposing the tail of the Paris mount horizontally would add 80 cm to its length, and that the Carnegie mount’s repose likely had a similar effect.

+It may be that the laterally curved pose of the remounted neck and tail required additional space between some sequential verebrae in the cervical and caudal sequences, adding an unknown length extension which could reasonably approach 43 cm (e.g. 1 cm additional space between each of the 15 cervicals and 28 anterior caudals).

+These three changes would account for 1.1 + 0.8 + 0.43 = 2.33 m additional length.

 See Table 3 for a summary of the different length estimates in the literature.

-The uncertain dimensions of even the best-known dinosaur specimens have uncomfortable ramifications for palaeobiological inference.
-For example, in chapter 4 of his dissertation, Matt Wedel (2007) included femur measurements of D. carnegii along with the cervical and dorsal lengths in a database used for statistics, not realizing to what extent that skeleton is a chimaera (Wedel, pers. comm., 2022).
-Given that the femora of CM 84 and CM 94 vary in length by 5%, in proximal breadth by 28% and in distal breadth by 13%, the conclusions drawn from his analysis could vary considerable depending on which femur is used.
+The uncertain dimensions of even the best-known dinosaur specimens have uncomfortable ramifications for paleobiological inference.
+For example, in chapter 4 of his doctoral dissertation, Mathew Wedel (2007) included femoral measurements of D. carnegii along with cervical and dorsal vertebral lengths in a database used for statistics, not realizing to what extent the mounted skeleton is a chimera (Wedel, pers. comm., 2022).
+Given that the femora of CM 84 and CM 94 differ in length by 5%, in proximal breadth by 28%, and in distal breadth by 13%, the conclusions drawn from his analysis could vary considerably depending on which femur is used.
 Caution is always warranted when making statements about the sizes of dinosaur species, as opposed to specimens.

 Documenting skeletal mounts